thephijo/DIY_SteelWallet/README.md

 + Personal protective equipment (for your safety!)

 Material:
-+ Sufficient ammount of filament for the 3d printer
++ Sufficient ammount of filament for the 3d printer.
 + Metal plate max.
-50 * 70 * 2mm (a thinner metal plate will also work; See below for material choice: titanium or stainless steel might work best)
+50 * 70 * 1.5mm (a thinner metal plate will also work; See below for material choice: titanium or stainless steel might work best)
 + tamper proof seals (preferably from [HIMEN: "AWS-06x7"](https://www.amazon.fr/plastique-métallique-HIMEN-numérotés-consécutivement/dp/B07VDYRMH5/))
 The case is designed so that the HIMEN AWS-06x7 fit perfectly.
 Other seals can also be used maybe with another variant of the case if required (different drills might be required then).